ChesterJGreen/student-workbook/src/reflections/wk1/day4.md

 ### Questions
  Read Building Blocks Of Web Development > Wire-framing: A Comprehensive Guide and answer the following questions
 1. What is the purpose of wire-framing?
+- It is the preparation stage of executing the product.
+It allows the designers an opportunity to visualize and develop their ideas in the beginning stages.
 2. What are the different levels of detail in wire-frames and why is each one useful?
+- Low fidelity, mid fidelity, high fidelity wireframes.
+Low fidelity can be hand written and contain no details but have a layout and ideas of what you want displayed.
+Mid fidelity wireframes are pieced together usually on a computer program and have spacing a little bit more squared away.
+The layout can be more specific to a specific device.
+High fidelity wireframes have a lot of details spelled out.
+Color schemes are initiated, placedholder pictures are displayed, and minimal functionality may be displayed as well.
 3. Do you think wire-frames are worth the Time, Energy, and Effort that they require?
 Why or Why not?
+- Yes, I think they are worth the time, energy, and effort.
+While working on clone sites with static web pages I don't think they are as important, even though I do still see value in making the wireframe more detailed because of just copying the other website.
+But, if I was doing something from scratch I can definitely see the value in drawing up ideas of where to put things and what items would i want to display.
+It helps to organize thoughts and to see if some ideas will work or not.